Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 So which of these is not like the rest?

 - pulled pork

 I'm glad you asked.
 Let's take a little trip down the etymological trail, shall we?
 Remember our Roman celebrity chef Apicius?
 Well, caulis is Latin for “stem” (which is how the Romans classified those plants that we now know as the cabbage family.)
 From caulis came cole (yet another word that is no longer in our lexicon).
-In the German language cole became kohl (as in kohlrabi), which then spun into kool (cabbage).
-Marry that with slaw (the German word for salad) and you have koolslaw.
+In the German language, cole became kohl (as in kohlrabi), which then spun into kool (cabbage).
+Marry that with slaw (the German word for salad), and you have koolslaw.
 Anglicized, it became coleslaw.
+Not cold slaw.

-It’s always a tough decision between that, the Mac and Cheese, and the mashed potatoes, isn’t it?— Colonel Sanders
+It’s always a tough decision between that, the Mac and Cheese, and the mashed potatoes, isn’t it?

 - Cabbage is one of the oldest cultivated vegetables.